melli-labs/challenge/README.md

 ## Part 1

-You'll find the task description for Part 1 in [this repository](./Part-1.md).
+You'll find the task description for Part 1 [here](Part-1.md).
 You can solve it in any language of your choice.
 By the way, the languages we use at Melli include:

 * Rust 🦀
 * Kotlin 🤖